 The biggest problem with working at home is getting started.
 It’s tough!
 There are more scams than real opportunities out there, and lots of people get sucked in, not knowing any better.
-There has to be a way to spot a work at home scam, right?
+There has to be a way to avoid work at home job scams, right?

 Actually, there are several ways.

 There’s no way to 100% guarantee you won’t fall for a scam, but many are so obvious that you can avoid them just by paying attention.